lawrennd/old_talks/_mlphysical/simulation.md

 \notes{We now have four fellows appointed, each of whom works at the interface of machine learning and scientific discovery.
 They are using the ideas around machine learning modelling to drive their scientific research.}

-\notes{For example, [Bingqing Cheng](https://sites.google.com/site/tonicbq/), one of the Department's new DECAF Fellows  has used neural network accelerated molecular dynamics simulations to understand a new form of metallic hydrogen, likely to occur at the heart of stars [@Cheng-evidence20].
+\notes{For example, [Bingqing Cheng](https://sites.google.com/site/tonicbq/), one of the Department's DECAF Fellows has used neural network accelerated molecular dynamics simulations to understand a new form of metallic hydrogen, likely to occur at the heart of stars [@Cheng-evidence20].
 The University's [press release is here](https://www.cam.ac.uk/research/news/ai-shows-how-hydrogen-becomes-a-metal-inside-giant-planets).}

 \notes{On her website Bingqing quotes Paul Dirac.}